Hot Sauce (NCT Dream album)

 Hot Sauce is the first studio album by South Korean boy band NCT Dream, the third sub-unit of the South Korean boy band NCT.
 It was released on May 10, 2021, through SM Entertainment.
-Following their previous EP, Reload, this album marks NCT Dream's first full-length album and the first to feature back as a seven-member unit following the return of Mark from the termination of the age-based graduation system that was operated in the group.
+Following their previous EP, Reload, this album marks NCT Dream's first release to feature back as a seven-member unit following the return of Mark from the termination of the age-based graduation system that was operated in the group.
 Hot Sauce is one of the best-selling albums in South Korea.

-The album was repackaged as Hello Future on June 28, featuring 3 new tracks including the lead single of the same name.
+The album was repackaged as Hello Future on June 28, featuring 3 new tracks, including the lead single of the same name.

 Background and release

-On May 10, NCT Dream released their first studio album, Hot Sauce, which marked the group's first full album release as a 7-member unit since 2018 and the group's first full-length album after nearly a five-year career.
+On May 10, NCT Dream released their first studio album, Hot Sauce, which marked the group's first full album release as a 7-member unit since 2018 and the first full-length album after nearly a five-year career.